-I also got some lovely shots around here on the beach at low tide.
+I also got some lovely shots around the Saint Andrew’s block house on the beach at low tide.
 I was down there at about 830am on a summer morning so it wasn’t particularly early.
 But the light against the ocean floor was just gorgeous.

 3. Have a Turtle Shore Adventure

-Do be careful driving over to Minister’s Island.
+Do be careful driving over to Ministers Island New Brunswick.
 I was in a 4 wheel drive and still found it a bit tricky.
-I saw standard 2 wheel drive cars heading over so it is possible – just avoid the sandy areas.
-And of course, it is possible to walk over to Minister’s Island.
+I saw standard 2 wheel drive cars heading over to Ministers Island so it is possible – just avoid the sandy areas.
+And of course, it is possible to walk over to Ministers Island.

-Upon arrival, it is necessary to pay to get access to the island.
-You will also be advised what time you need to leave the island in order to escape getting stuck once the tide comes up!
+Upon arrival, it is necessary to pay to get access to Ministers island.
+You will also be advised what time you need to leave Ministers island in order to escape getting stuck once the tide comes up.

-The Van Horne family home, Covenhoven, is in the south of the island (when I say south if is about a 4 minute drive!).
-The home is beautiful – so many rooms!
-Van Horne only slept 4 hours a night so he had a little bedroom at the front of the house.
-There are regular free tours of the house.
+The Van Horne family home, Covenhoven, is in the south of the island (when I say south it is about a 4-minute drive).
+The home is beautiful – so many rooms.

-At the other end of the island is the old barn which is also a beautiful building and it has tours as well.
-Van Horne was quite the character – when he noticed that his workers in the barn were looking out the windows when they should have been working he had the windows raised so they couldn’t see anything!
+At the other end of Ministers island is the old barn which is also a beautiful building and it has tours as well.
+Van Horne was quite the character – when he noticed that his workers in the barn were looking out the windows when they should have been working he had the windows raised so they couldn’t see anything!.

 5. Take a day trip to Campobello Island

-Campobello is part of Canada but can only be reached from Canada by sea.
-However, the island has a highway bridge which connects it to Lubec Maine – the United States!
-There are many stories as to why Campobello is part of Canada rather than the US – mostly involving a few too many drinks!
+There are many stories as to why Campobello Island is part of Canada rather than the US – mostly involving a few too many drinks.
 But hey it is.
 After FDR died Eleanor asked JFK to turn their old summer home into a memorial to FDR and have it free.

-An international park which is jointly administered by the United States and Canadian government was established in 1964.
-Part of the island was converted into a National Park where it is possible to cycle and/or hike and the Roosevelt Cottage was restored and turned into a living museum.
+Campobello International park is jointly administered by the United States and Canadian government and was established in 1964.
+Part of Campobello island was converted into a National Park where it is possible to cycle and/or hike and the Roosevelt Cottage was restored and turned into a living museum.

-It is only possible to visit Roosevelt Cottage on a guided tour but these run every 15 minutes and are free.
+It is only possible to visit Roosevelt Cottage Campobello Island on a guided tour but these run every 15 minutes and are free.

 Campobello Island is beautiful.
-I took a water taxi from St Andrews which took about 35 minutes.
+I took a water taxi from St Andrews to Campobello Island which took about 35 minutes.
 There are many beautiful spots on the island and some lovely beaches.
-There are also great views of the picture-postcard town of Lubeck Maine.
+There are also great views of the picture-postcard town of Lubeck Maine from Campobello Island.